Rams01010010/Enigma-2.O/README.md

 Rotor initial setting (Eg : Q-S-#-S-R-S-@-S-1) : A-S-B-S-C-S-D-S-E<br>

 ## Finally !
- Enter the settings you need and you're done and you can 'start' and encrypt your messages :)
+ Enter the settings you need and you're done and you can 'type' and encrypt your messages :)